MaskingTechnology/jitar/packages/serialization/README.md

 #  Jitar Serialization

-This package provides extensible serialization and is used in the [Jitar](https://jitar.dev) project for automating data transportation.
+This package provides extensible serialization for automating end-to-end data transportation.
+It's used in the [Jitar](https://jitar.dev) project, but can also be used as standalone library in any project.

 By default it supports: